Optimal quantum control via genetic algorithms for quantum state engineering in driven-resonator mediated networks: The Continuous Genetic Algorithm

 This allows us to introduce an element of exploration by allowing not only parameter values present in the previous generation but also any continuous value in between}, modulated by random variable {$\beta \in [0,1]$}. \item \textit{Mutation.} This final step introduces further exploration into the search by choosing, at random, a number of elements within each chromosome to be replaced with a new random value.
 The rate of this mutation is set by a parameter $0 < \alpha < 1$, which determines the number of indices to be targeted relative to $\mathcal{N}_{var}$.
 This mutation step is applied to the entire population except for the {single} chromosome with the highest fitness, which is known as \textit{Elitism}.
 This is important to ensure theoretical guarantees of convergence.
-Specifically it ensures that the maximum achieved fitness is always at least maintained in new generations. \end{enumerate} The algorithm repeats steps 2-5 until convergence or an acceptable level of fitness has been achieved.
-The aforementioned hyper-parameters associated with CGA then are: population size $\mathcal{N}_{pop}$, number of survivors $\mathcal{N}_{survive}$ to keep in each iteration, number of parental pairs to mate $\mathcal{N}_{parents}$ and the mutation rate $\alpha$.
+Specifically it ensures that the maximum achieved fitness is always at least maintained in new generations. \end{enumerate} The algorithm repeats steps 2-5 until convergence or an acceptable level of fitness has been achieved. \commjb{A key point to note here is that the CGA is a stochastic optimization process so with finite time the convergence to any absolute optimal strategy is never guaranteed, however on average one would expect an increase in performance as the computational time grows.} The aforementioned hyper-parameters associated with CGA then are: population size $\mathcal{N}_{pop}$, number of survivors $\mathcal{N}_{survive}$ to keep in each iteration, number of parental pairs to mate $\mathcal{N}_{parents}$ and the mutation rate $\alpha$.
 Also, as discussed above, we have some freedom in how we implement the mating procedure.